Doas

 doas (“dedicated openbsd application subexecutor”) is a program to execute commands as another user.
 The system administrator can configure it to give specified users privileges to execute specified commands.
 It is free and open-source under the ISC license and available in Unix and Unix-like operating systems.

 doas was developed by Ted Unangst for OpenBSD as a simpler and safer sudo replacement.
-Unangst himself had issues with the default sudo config, which was his motivation to develop doas.

-doas was originally developed by Ted Unangst and was released with OpenBSD 5.8 in October 2015 replacing sudo.
+Unangst himself had issues with the default sudo config, which was his motivation to develop doas. doas was released with OpenBSD 5.8 in October 2015 replacing sudo.
 However, OpenBSD still provides sudo as a package.

 Configuration

 Definition of privileges should be written in the configuration file, /etc/doas.conf.
 The syntax used in the configuration file is inspired by the packet filter configuration file.

 Examples

 Allow user1 to execute procmap as root without password: